snowwits/openend/README.md

 - If a video is run in Spoiler-Free Mode, Open End adds a Video Navigation Toolbar which you can use to make larger time jumps.
 - The length of the time jumps can be specified in the same format as Twitch time stamps:
   - E.g. \"2\" for 2 minutes or \"1h2m3s\" for 1 hour, 2 minutes and 3 seconds".
+- The time jumps are done by rapidly seeking through the video so longer time jumps may take some seconds.

 #### 3.4.1 Keyboard/Mouse Shortcuts
-- When the focus is on the time jump input field, the following keyboard / mouse actions are supported:
+- When the focus is on the time jump input field (click with the mouse in it), the following keyboard / mouse actions are supported:
   - **Arrow Up/Arrow Down** or **Mouse Wheel:**
     - Change the current time jump length to one step higher/lower.
     - Steps are usually full minutes.
 However, under a minute additional steps at 30 seconds and 5 seconds are available.
   - **Enter:** Execute a forward jump.
   - **Shift + Enter:** Execute a backward jump.